Latent Concept-based Explanation of NLP Models: Methodology

 \LACOAT{} consists of the following four modules: \begin{itemize}[leftmargin=*,parsep=1pt,topsep=1pt] \item The first module, \mone{}, discovers latent concepts of a model given a corpus. \item \mtwo{}, the second module, selects the most salient words (along with their contextual representations) in a sentence with respect to the model's prediction. \item Thirdly, \mthree{}, maps the representations of the salient words to the latent concepts discovered by \mone{} and provides a latent concept-based explanation. \item \mfour{} takes a latent concept explanation as input and generates a plausible and human-understandable explanation of the prediction.

 \end{itemize}

-Consider a sentiment classification dataset and a sentiment classification model as an example. \LACOAT{} works as follows: \mone{} takes the training dataset and the model as input and outputs latent concepts of the model.
-At test time, given an input sentence, \mtwo{} identifies the most salient input representations with respect to the prediction. \mthree{} maps these salient input representations to the training data latent concepts and provides them as an explanation of the prediction. \mfour{} takes the test sentence and its concept-based explanation and generates a human-friendly and insightful explanation of the prediction.
-In the following we describe these modules in detail.
+Consider a sentiment classification dataset and a sentiment classification model as an example. \LACOAT{} works as follows: \mone{} takes the training dataset and the model as input and outputs the model's latent concepts.
+At test time, given an input sentence, \mtwo{} identifies the most salient input representations related to the prediction. \mthree{} maps these salient input representations to the training data's latent concepts and provides them as an explanation for the prediction. \mfour{} takes the test sentence along with its concept-based explanation to generate a human-friendly and insightful interpretation of the prediction.

-Consider $\modelM$ represents the DNN model being interpreted, with $L$ layers, each of size $H$.
-Let $\overrightarrow{z}_{w_i}$ be the \emph{contextual representation} of a word $w_i$ in an input sentence $\{w_1, w_2, ..., w_i, ....\}$.
-The representation can belong to any particular layer in the model, and \LACOAT{} will generate explanations with respect to that layer.
+Consider $\modelM$ as the DNN model being interpreted, which has $L$ layers, each of size $H$.
+Let $\overrightarrow{z}_{w_i}$ be the \emph{contextual representation} of a word $w_i$ in an input sentence ${w_1, w_2, ..., w_i, ...}$.
+The representation can belong to any layer in the model, and \LACOAT{} will generate explanations with respect to that layer.

-The words are grouped in the high-dimensional space based on various latent relations such as semantic, morphology and syntax~\cite{Mikolov:2013:ICLR,bert_geometry:nips2019}.
-With the inclusion of context i.e. contextualized representations, these groupings evolve into dynamically formed clusters representing a unique facet of the words called \emph{latent concept}~\cite{dalvi2022discovering}.
-Figure 1 shows a few examples of latent concepts that capture different facets of the word "trump".
+The words are grouped in the high-dimensional space based on various latent relations such as semantic, morphology, and syntax~\cite{Mikolov:2013:ICLR,bert_geometry:nips2019}.
+With the inclusion of context, i.e. contextualized representations, these groupings evolve into dynamically formed clusters that represent a unique facet of the words called \emph{latent concept}~\cite{dalvi2022discovering}.
+Figure~\ref{fig:facet_trump} shows a few examples of latent concepts that capture different facets of the word ``trump''.

 The goal of \mone{} is to discover latent concepts given a model $\modelM$ and a dataset $\dataD$.
 We follow an identical procedure to \citet{dalvi2022discovering} to discover latent concepts.
 Specifically, for every word $w_i$ in $\dataD$, we extract contextual representations $\overrightarrow{z}_{w_i}$.
 We then cluster these representations using agglomerative hierarchical clustering~\cite{gowda1978agglomerative}.
-Specifically, the distance between any two representations is computed using the squared Euclidean distance, and Ward's minimum variance criterion is used to minimize total within-cluster variance.
+The distance between any two representations is computed using the squared Euclidean distance, and Ward's minimum-variance criterion is used to minimize total within-cluster variance.